-In casual American English, "The repairman said the appliance warranty expired last month" sounds like "dhuh ruh-PAIR-man sehd dhee uh-PLAHY-uhns WOR-uhn-tee ihk-SPAHY-urd last muhnth".
-Several things happen here, and the headline one is the Silent T after N: the T after N drops out entirely.
+Americans pronounce "The repairman said the appliance warranty expired last month" as "dhuh ruh-PAIR-man sehd dhee uh-PLAHY-uhns WOR-uhn-tee ihk-SPAHY-urd last muhnth" in casual speech.
+Several things bend the textbook pronunciation.
+The headline is the Silent T after N — the T after N drops out entirely.
+It lands on warranty, a small move that separates 'classroom' from 'native'.
 Keep stressed words long, unstressed words short, and link the consonants forward into the vowels.

 Now you try.